3 Common Ways to Measure Ketone Levels

 However, if you’d like to know for sure whether you’re in ketosis, there are three ways to measure it with relative certainty.

 The cheapest method is to use urine strips such as So Nourished’s Urine Ketone Strips (our #1 choice), or Perfect Keto’s Strips as they’re both high quality and affordable.
 These strips will detect whether there is a spill-over of ketones in your urine.

 Urine strips that measure ketones were initially designed for diabetics to allow them to check for signs of ketoacidosis (a state that is very different from nutritional ketosis), however, a lot of people from the keto community have resorted to using them in order to check whether they’re in ketosis.

+The best time to test ketones in urine is in the morning after you wake up.
 The way to use them is to either pee on a strip or pee in a cup and dip the strip in it.
 You need to wait for a few moments (usually 15 seconds, check the strips’ label for detailed instructions).

 Note: Higher readings are not necessarily better for weight loss and might mean that you’re dehydrated, in which case you need to make sure that you’re drinking enough water.

 Urine strips are not very reliable for people who have been in ketosis for a while as they measure only excess ketones that the body is getting rid of, especially in the beginning when your body isn’t completely efficient at burning ketones for energy.

 The strip color can vary throughout the day.
 They can be darker after eating a fatty meal even, so don’t stress too much about it.

 It’s fun to play with it in the first 3-4 weeks of keto but after that it won’t be as accurate.
 Once your body becomes fat-adapted, it will become more efficient in using the ketones it produces, and as a consequence, the ketone levels in your urine will decrease, to the point of giving you false negatives.
 So don’t panic.
 You are not doing anything wrong.